Arrival: Verona / Cavalese

 With four major mountain passes ahead.
 Explore the roads around the Sella Ronda Massif in the shadows of its enormous grey and orange craggy pillars.
 You’ll be presented with breath-taking views and jaw-dropping scenery as you take on Passo Sella (2,244m), Passo Gardena (2,121m) Passo Campolongo, and Passo Pordoi (2,239m) in succession, before making your way back to Canazei.

 For those looking for a less strenuous day you also have an equally impressive option to take a cable car high into the mountains for a guided hike along some beautiful alpine trails.
 Alternatively, some may opt to simply take it easy and relax in Canazei.

 Canazei to Cavalese - distance 55km

 Your last day in the saddle will offer yet more great riding, beautiful scenery, and classic passes to conquer.
 You start the day gently again as you head out along the Val di Fassa to reach the start of the Passo Costalunga, by Dolomitic standards a moderately challenging 5km climb that tops out at 1,745m above sea level before a rolling plateau leads you to the fantastic 18km descent down the other side.

 The road twists and turns through dense forest and past pristine alpine lakes until you the final challenge of your tour, Passo Lavaze (1,807m).
 After enjoying your final picnic lunch beside the lake at the summit you are left only with the thrilling descent to Cavalese to complete your journey through the Dolomites.

 Departure: Cavalese / Verona

-After breakfast you head back to Verona for our return flights.
-Those with later flights and who wish to spend the day exploring Verona can easily leave luggage at the airport and hop on the bus into the centre of the city.
+After breakfast, you head back to Verona for our return flights.
+Those with later flights and who wish to spend the day exploring Verona can easily leave their luggage at the airport and hop on the bus into the center of the city.